danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 and dried through the senses and the openings of their organs.

-On this reasoning, the way our eyes are *not* like lidless jars makes the world they deliver us to something produced rather than revealed---as if there were nothing truly outside us to be seen, and the phrase "open eyes" were figurative in being false.
+On this reasoning, the way our eyes are *not* like a lidless jar makes the world they present something produced rather than revealed---as if there were nothing truly outside us to be seen, and the phrase "open eyes" were figurative in being false.
 Schopenhauer's most famous work,